EEITM/BigLogger/README.md

 The question that intrigued me the most, was Question #4.
 My solution to this was just to add try-catch blocks, which was already needed before I focused on that question.
 Other than that, I avoided throwing errors.
 It was also a few moments since I last setup a Unit test, so I had to look up the standard structure.

 ## Tests
+When creating the test, besides remembering the standard structure, the main problem I had was finding the correct directory to read from.
+It took me a few tries, back and forth.
+I did not have time to test the midnight-functionality.

+## Things to consider for next interview
+I think the most important things to discuss with this project, is the flushing and the midnight test, as those were the things I found most challenging.

 ORIGINAL_TEXT_BELOW